PassFort/integration-docs/source/index.html.md

 For the Python examples, [Flask 1.0][flask-docs] will be used as the implementation example, and [Express 4][express-docs] will be used for the NodeJS examples.

+As described in the [Metadata section](#metadata), the Integration API is versioned to allow the implementation of integrations to be altered in the future; all information in this document corresponds to Version 1 of the Integration API Protocol.
+Versions of the Integration API will not be discontinued for as long as existing integrations use them.

 # Technical Requirements